Guidelines for World Language Placement

 - Students having completed 3 or 4 years of recent, successful high school world language study, or one year college level, are placed into the 201/202 Intermediate level courses.

 - Students who have recently and successfully completed the full sequence of world language study at their high school (4-5 years), belong in the Advanced 250 level courses.

 - Students with 3 or more recent years of successful world language study or native speakers cannot take 110 courses for credit without the approval of the department.
 In general, native and heritage speakers must begin at the intermediate (201/202) level.
 Auditing elementary level courses is permissible for review purposes.
 Students who do not wish to do upper-level work are encouraged to begin another language.
 Students may seek to earn credits for intermediate language courses by taking the C.L.E.P. examination.
-Anyone with questions should contact the Division of Language & Literature at (215) 968-8150.
+Anyone with questions should contact the Language & Literature Department at (215) 968-8150.